-AEC and Mallinckrodt had already begun to issue film badges in 1946 (AEC 1950a), with apparently a small-scale effort begun in late 1945.
+MED and Mallinckrodt had already begun to issue film badges in 1946 (AEC 1950a), with apparently a small-scale effort begun in late 1945.
 To this was added breath radon determinations in 1945 and a formal dust measurement program in 1948 (AEC 1950a).
-Although urinalysis for uranium was done as a "screening experiment" in acute and chronic exposures as early as 1944 (MED 1944j), a routine urinalysis program appears to have begun only in 1947 also or possibly 1948 (MCW 1950c) (see Section 5.3.6).
+Although urinalysis for uranium was done as a "screening experiment" in acute and chronic exposures as early as 1944 (MED 1944j), a routine urinalysis program appears to have begun in 1947 or possibly 1948 (MCW 1950c) (see Section 5.3.6).

-Since little individual monitoring data are available prior to about 1946, some extrapolation of existing data to cover the unmonitored periods is necessary, as AEC itself tried to do (AEC 1950a).
-Also, data must be analyzed to allow missing dose to be calculated for individual workers where there are gaps in the monitored period.
-The sections below provide information as to the available data and other information that will allow this to be done.
+Some extrapolation of existing data to cover unmonitored periods is necessary, as AEC itself tried to do (AEC 1950a).
+The sections below provide information as to the available data and other information to address dose reconstruction.

 AEC thought that as a result of improvements planned for 1949 and early 1950, there would be no whole-body radiation exposures greater than 300 mrep/week in Plant 6 and the dust concentrations would be reduced to the AEC's "preferred level" of 50 μ g/m3, or 70 dpm/m3 (AEC 1949b).
-AEC was also expected that construction of a new metal plant (Plant 6E), in which UF4 would be reduced to metal as was currently done at Plant 4, would produce satisfactory (occupational) environmental conditions (AEC 1949b).
+AEC also expected that construction of a new metal plant (Plant 6E), in which UF4 would be reduced to metal as was currently done at Plant 4, would produce satisfactory (occupational) environmental conditions (AEC 1949b).
 It was also expected that in 1951, the new UO2-to-UF4 plant (Plant 7) would further reduce exposures (AEC 1949b).
-However, with the increase in production, these goals were not met in all cases, although there were some successes and although doses and air concentrations did decrease overall.
+However, with the increase in production, these goals were not met in all cases, although there were some successes and doses and air concentrations did decrease overall.
 The effects of the various plant changes and improvements were reflected in the airborne and external exposure levels, as shown in the text and tables below.

-An AEC effort in evaluating dose to workers is documented in AEC (1950a), which is a report of an attempt by AEC in late 1949 to estimate the cumulative exposures of Mallinckrodt workers at Plants 4 and 6 who were working at any time between July 1942 and 1 October 1949 and who had more than six months of exposure to radioactive materials.
+An AEC effort in evaluating dose to workers is documented in AEC 1950a, which is a report of an attempt by AEC in late 1949 to estimate the cumulative exposures of Mallinckrodt workers at Plants 4 and 6 who were working at any time between July 1942 and 1 October 1949 and who had more than six months of exposure to radioactive materials.
 The base data came mostly from Mallinckrodt through its health physics staff, who did some calculations and sent them to AEC (e.g., MCW 1950c).
 This study is important because it was apparently AEC's first large-scale study of chronic exposure to all types of workers; ORAU (1977) commented that this was the best information available about individual employment dates, jobs, and dust concentration during the period since more than 90% of all full-time uranium workers were included; also, the exposures were chronic and potentially sizeable -- production was in thousands of tons per year and the Mallinckrodt main facilities were "factories, not laboratories" (ORAU 1977).
 Of the 650 workers included in the study, 99 were working in Plant 4, 294 were working in Plant 6, and about 250 had previously terminated (ORAU 1977).